edcedcedcedc/computer-science-curriculum-ossu/README.md

 - Math for CS hw 3 in progress…

 ### 20/12/2024
-- CS61B lab2 done; I had to write it in EMACS, my lord, a little bit of pain in my life, the same btw as lab1
+- CS61B lab2 done; I was supposed to write it in EMACS, my lord, a little bit of pain in my life

 ## Resources
 - <a name=“KhanAcademy”>[Khan Academy](https://www.khanacademy.org)</a>